tomlion/server-bootstrap/docs/Installing Chef Server.md

     mkdir ~/.chef
     scp user@your-chef-server:/tmp/my-username.pem ~/.chef/my-username.pem
+    scp user@your-chef-server:./.chef/validation.pem ~/.chef/validation.pem
     knife configure

-And answer the questions accordingly.
+And answer the questions accordingly (pay attention to the location of the validation.pem).
 Once more, to validate everything worked, run `knife client list` and `knife client show chef-validator`.
 You get output?
 Yeah?
 You rock, and your chef server is set up.